Policies, Procedures and Documentation Guidelines

 Reduced Course Load Procedure

-Students must be enrolled in a total of 24 credits over the course of AY 2020-21 in order to maintain full-time status.
-For students who are on an F1 visa, the expectation is that you will register for a minimum of 12 credits for the Fall and Spring semesters.
+Students must be enrolled in a total of 24 credits over the course of the academic year in order to maintain full-time status.
+The expectation is that students will register for a minimum of 12 credits for the Fall and Spring semesters.
 If you need to register for fewer than 12 credits either semester, you will need to request a Reduced Course Load through CARDS as a disability-related accommodation on a per-semester basis.
+Please note that a Reduced Course Load permits students to take between 9-11 credits while retaining their full time student status.
+If you are a student on an F1 visa, you should also consult with International Student Services as part of the Reduced Course Load process.

-To begin the request process, students will need to follow these steps:
+To begin the Reduced Course Load request process, students will need to follow these steps:

 - Ensure that you are registered for a minimum of 12 credits by the end of the shopping period.
 All reduced course load approvals will be granted after the conclusion of the shopping period.

-- Submit your Reduced Course Load Request Form by the October 8th priority deadline (for Fall 2020).
+- Submit your Reduced Course Load form by the due date.

 - Meet with your CARDS coordinator to discuss your reduced course load request.
 In most cases, we will ask for documentation from your medical provider that supports your request.